 There are a number of reasons why someone may have a crown fitted:

-- To restore a broken or damaged tooth
+- To restore a broken, damaged or chipped tooth

 - To add strength to a weakened tooth